-Let’s explore what a plant-based diet is, what foods are plant-based, the benefits of a plant-based diet and how to ensure you’re getting the right nutrients.
+Let’s explore what a plant-based diet is, which foods are plant-based, the health benefits of a plant-based diet, and how to ensure you’re consuming the right nutrients.

 What is a plant-based diet?

 When you hear the term “plant-based,” what comes to mind?

 It feels like you can’t go anywhere these days without seeing plant-based options in stores or on menus.
 Some examples include:

 - Trendy non-meat options in grocery stores and restaurants, like the Beyond Burger and Impossible Burger.

 - Walt Disney World adding over 400 new plant-based meal options across all parks and resorts.

 - Taco Bell launching a “veggie mode” to automatically change their menu over to all plant-based options.

 - The Oscars going plant-based earlier this year.